Uttar Pradesh Assembly Elections: Farrukhabad Assembly Constituency Result 2022

-In Uttar Pradesh Assembly Election 2022, Farrukhabad Assembly Constituency (AC No. 194) in Farrukhabad district goes to polls on February 20, 2022.
+In Uttar Pradesh Assembly Election 2022, Bhojpur Assembly Constituency (AC No. 195) in Farrukhabad district goes to polls on February 20, 2022.

-Uttar Pradesh Election Result 2022: Farrukhabad Assembly constituency result will be declared on March 10, 2022.
+Uttar Pradesh Election Result 2022: Bhojpur Assembly constituency result will be declared on March 10, 2022.

-In Uttar Pradesh Assembly Election 2017, BJP candidate Mejor Sunil Dutt Dwivedi won Farrukhabad constituency seat securing 93626 votes, beating BSP candidate Mohd.
-Umar Khan by a margin of 45427 votes.
-In 2017, the total voters in Farrukhabad constituency were 355345.
-Of that, 2,07,623 voters cast their ballot visiting polling booths or exercising their voting franchise through postal ballots.
+In Uttar Pradesh Assembly Election 2017, BJP candidate Nagendra Singh Rathore won Bhojpur constituency seat securing 93673 votes, beating SP candidate Arshad Jamal Siddiqui by a margin of 34877 votes.
+In 2017, the total voters in Bhojpur constituency were 307153.
+Of that, 1,87,409 voters cast their ballot visiting polling booths or exercising their voting franchise through postal ballots.

-Use the map below to get the latest updates, winners and losers in Farrukhabad assembly constituency.
+Use the map below to get the latest updates, winners and losers in Bhojpur assembly constituency.

 Follow us on Facebook | Twitter | Dailymotion | YouTube